duarterocha17/Experimental_Volume_Of_Droplet/README.md

 ### Requirements before use

 This project was developed for a specific application and it was not tested for a large database.
-As such, it assumes several conditions, mainly concerning files organization:
+As such, it assumes several conditions, mainly concerning file organization:

 * The files should be organized as it follows on the image below.
 A main directory (`Water_nozzleCirc`), associated to one unique calibration image, contains subdirectories, corresponding to:
-    * Different measured flow rates (for instance, `1uls_6400fps_C001H001S0001` contains images of measurements done for a flow rate of 1 microliter per second), which are averaged by the results in the images within this folders.
+    * Different measured flow rates (for instance, `1uls_6400fps_C001H001S0001` contains images of measurements done for a flow rate of 1 microliter per second), which are averaged by the results in the images within these folders.
     * Calibration, which must start with the name `calibration`.
 It contains an unique image that is used to convert pixels to meters and to set the origin of the axis.
-This image shows the nozzle without any fluid and its position should correspond to that on the images within the other subdirectories, i.e., the apparatus position should remain steady while doing the measurements associated with a single calibration.
+This image shows the nozzle without any fluid and its position should correspond on the images within the other subdirectories, i.e., the apparatus position should remain steady while doing the measurements associated with a single calibration.
     * **No other subdirectory should be within the main directory**.

 ![image](https://github.com/duarterocha17/Experimental_Volume_Of_Droplet/blob/main/readme_image/files_organization.png?raw=true)